philtoms/short-circuit/README.md

 import {update, remove, total, done} from './reducers.js;

 const todo = circuit({
-  header: {
-    '#add onchange': (state, value) => (todo.items.set_update(value)),
+  'add@change': (state, value) => (todo.items.update(value)),
-  },
-  '#items': {
+  'items': {
     update,
-    'remove onclick': remove,
+    'remove@click': remove,
   },
   footer: {
-    'counts/items': {
+    'counts:/items': {
-      #total,
-      #done,
+      total,
+      done,
     },
   },
 })({});
 ```

 And that's really the point of `dom-circuit`.
 It doesn't attempt to abstract over the DOM or its event system; nor does it provide any kind of event normalisation or facility to process event data.
-However, it does make a compelling case for declaratively binding to the minimal set of elements that influence an application's state and hence its behavior.
+However, it does make a compelling case for declaratively binding the minimal set of elements that influence an application's state and hence its behavior.

 ## How it works

-Circuits like the one above are constructed from `{selector: reducer}` and `{selector: circuit}` property types.
+Circuits like the one above are constructed from `{signal: reducer}` and `{signal: circuit}` property types.

-Selectors can resolve to elements, circuit identifiers, events or any combination of them all - but always in structured order:
+Signals can resolve to elements, circuit identifiers, events or any combination of them all - but always in structured order:

-`(alias:)? (/? selector)? (.?onevent)?` where:
+`(alias:)? (/? selector)? (@event)?` where:

-- alias - circuit identifier when selector is too noisy as in `xOpen:#x.open[arg=123]`
+- alias - circuit identifier when signal is too noisy as in `xOpen:#x.open[arg=123]`
 - selector - one of
+  - lazy DOM selector as in `header` matches in precedence order: `.header`, `#header`, `header`
-  - valid DOM selector via querySelectorAll as in `'.classname > .classname'`
+  - valid DOM selector via querySelectorAll as in `.classname > .classname`
   - XPath selector as in `/path/to/circuit/prop`
 - event - one of
-  - valid DOM eventListener prefixed by `\son` or `.on` as in `onclick` or `.onmousemove`
+  - valid DOM eventListener prefixed by `@` as in `@click`
-  - as above + event options as in `onclick{passive: true}`
+  - as above + event options as in `@click{passive: true}`

-Selectors can be applied across circuit properties to facilitate multiple binding scenarios:
+Signals can be applied across circuit properties to facilitate multiple binding scenarios:

 ```
 {
-  '#items' :{ // binds to the element with `id=items`
+  items: { // binds to the element with `class="items"`
-    onclick: (items, event) => // which item was clicked?...
+    @click: (items, event) => // which item was clicked?...
-    onscroll: (items, event) => // er, scrolling now...
+    @scroll: (items, event) => // er, scrolling now...
     add: (items, value) => [...items, value]
   }
 }
 ```

-Each circuit identifier takes the value of the selector as its name.
+Each circuit identifier takes the value of the signal selector as its name.
 When this is not semantically appropriate or logical, an alias can be used.

 ```
 circuit({